-Twitter withholds Popular Front of India's account a day after government ban

 Twitter withholds Popular Front of India’s account a day after government ban

-Twitter said that the account has been withheld in India ‘in response to a legal demand’.
+The microblogging platform said the step was taken ‘in response to a legal demand’.

 Twitter on Thursday withheld the official account of Popular Front of India, a day after the outfit was banned by the Indian government.